TRAC Program

 2021 Virtual Community Symposium: Public Health, Incarceration, and Covid

 This symposium was organized by Dr. Nikitah Imani and Dr. Katelynn Towne.
 The subject matter was timely, as we were a year into the Covid-19 pandemic.
-This event was held virtually and had two presenters: Dr. Jonathan Benjamin-Alvarado and Spike Eickholt, who presented on the effects of Covid 19 in correctional settings.
+This event was held virtually and had two presenters: Dr. Jonathan Benjamin-Alvarado and Spike Eickholt, who presented on the effects of Covid-19 in correctional settings.

-TRAC Students is a student organization that provides support to formerly incarcerated UNO Students and aims to educate the community about the value that formerly incarcerated persons bring to the university, local businesses, and the community.
 Higher education has an incredibly positive effect on formerly incarcerated individuals both economically and mentally.
-TRAC Students advocates for breaking the stigma around incarceration by empowering its members and others with the opportunity for higher education.
+Students advocate for breaking the stigma around incarceration by empowering its members and others with the opportunity for higher education.
 This leads to significantly lower unemployment rates and reduces recidivism for formerly incarcerated persons.

-TRAC Students at the Omaha Correctional Center
+TRAC Partners at the Omaha Correctional Center

 • Review UNO’s core requirements